heeseorain/mini_module_abm/exercise1.md

 5. Line 38 asks patches to run another ifelse command.

+### Questions: Please write all your answers in a notepad (paper or laptop)

 #### Question 1.
 Click the `Info` tab below the `Menu bar`.
 Under `HOW IT WORKS`, you can find the rules of the game.
 Rules can be summarised as the four points below.
 1. If there is exactly 3 alive neighbors, the cell becomes alive. (birth)
 2. If there are less than 2 alive neighbors, the cell dies. (under-population)
 3. If there are more than 3 alive neighbors, the cell dies. (over-population)
 4. If there are 2 alive neighbors, the cell remains in the state it is in. (sustainable life)

 #### 1-1.
-Try writing these rules into NetLogo code using `if` [(http://ccl.northwestern.edu/netlogo/docs/dict/if.html)](http://ccl.northwestern.edu/netlogo/docs/dict/if.html) statement, one line of code for the first three points (Note: You don't need to worry about the 4th point because it doesn't change the cell state).
+Try writing these rules into NetLogo code using [if] (http://ccl.northwestern.edu/netlogo/docs/dict/if.html) statement, one line of code for the first three points (Note: You don't need to worry about the 4th point because it doesn't change the cell state).

 #### 1.2.
-Explain how these three lines of code can be shorted to line 39-42 written in the model using the `ifelse` [(http://ccl.northwestern.edu/netlogo/docs/dict/ifelse.html)](http://ccl.northwestern.edu/netlogo/docs/dict/ifelse.html) command.
+Explain how these three lines of code can be shorted to line 39-42 written in the model using the [ifelse](http://ccl.northwestern.edu/netlogo/docs/dict/ifelse.html)](http://ccl.northwestern.edu/netlogo/docs/dict/ifelse.html).

 ![](statics/Sup2_gameoflife3.PNG)

 #### Question 2.
 In line 33, try changing `neighbors` to `neighbors4` and run the model.
 Observe and explain how this change affects the simulation.
-(Refer to `neighbors4`(http://ccl.northwestern.edu/netlogo/docs/dict/neighbors.html).)
+(Refer to [neighbors4](http://ccl.northwestern.edu/netlogo/docs/dict/neighbors.html).)

 #### Question 3.
 Let's add one additional command to the model.
 Add the following lines below the `to cell-death` part.
 This command makes this cell colored in green to kill the four surrounding patches.
 Explain this rule in your own words.
 (Note: In case you don't see green zombie cells appearing, you change the `neighbors4` back to `neighbors` as in the screenshot below and set the initial-density around 35% so that cells don't die out too quickly.
 Also, try pressing "go-once" several times rather than "go-forever".)
 ```